ImperialCollegeLondon/VeriTINY/team/README.md

 ## Workflow

 1. Type Verilog code in the text editor.
-Allows use of a limited set of instrucions:
+VeriTINY currently supports the following language features:

 * Gate instantiation
   * AND, OR, NOT only